tshepang/blog-movies/content/movies/The History of Future Folk (2012).rst

-Unique, and often dull, the movie has the lead telling a story of his alien origins, which is so ludicrous everyone thinks is just made-up as part of his entertainment set.
-This character is played by a gorgeous Jet Li lookalike, who is a pleasure to the eye.
+An unusual and somewhat dull movie which has the lead tell a the story of his alien origins, a story so ridiculous it has people think is just made-up as part of his entertainment set as a musician.
+This character is played by a guy with an interesting face, a Jet Li lookalike, making him a pleasure to eye.
 The other alien that later befriends him is fun to watch, and the female police officer is pretty as fuck.